Topological Data Analysis Applications in Natural Language Processing: A Survey: Non-theoretical Approaches

 \subsubsection{Symbolic Representations}

 Symbolic representations in the context of AI and cognitive science refer to the use of symbols such as letters, numbers, tokens, or abstract entities to represent concepts, objects, relationships, and rules within a system.
 These symbols can be manipulated according to predefined rules to perform reasoning, problem-solving, and decision-making.
-Symbolic representation contrasts with sub-symbolic representations, such as neural network-based embeddings, which do not explicitly use symbols or rules.
-This section then discusses the creation of symbolic representations by using \textit{principles of letter coding (PLC)} and \textit{principles of speech sound coding (PSSC)} which are then used to extract topological features.
+Symbolic representation contrasts with \\sub-symbolic representations, such as neural network-based embeddings, which do not explicitly use symbols or rules.
+This section then discusses the creation of symbolic representations by using \textit{principles of letter coding (PLC)}, \textit{principles of speech sound coding (PSSC)}, and one-hot encoding, of which topological features are then extracted.

 PLC refers to rules and methods used to encode letters that fuel various communication systems, cryptography techniques, or linguistic analyses.
 Letter coding transforms letters or characters into different symbols, numbers, or other forms.
 PSSC is similar to PLC but for extracting topological features from speech sounds.
-One particular application of PLC and PSSC is the study of tongue twisters, such as for Ukrainian~\cite{yurchuk2023tongue,kovaliuk2024topological}.
-These applications fall under the text classification task for PLC and speech \& music processing task.
+One particular application of PLC and PSSC is the study of Ukrainian tongue twisters \cite{yurchuk2023tongue,kovaliuk2024topological}.
+These applications attempt two tasks, \textit{sentiment \& semantic analysis} and \textit{speech processing}, respectively.
+Yurchuk et al. \cite{yurchuk2023tongue} uses the PLC to create word embeddings for Ukrainian tongue twisters and extract topological features from such embeddings with persistent homology.
+This is to distinguish tongue twister from a simple narrative sentence using support vector machine and decision tree classifiers.
+Similarly, Kovaliuk et al. \cite{kovaliuk2024topological} uses PSSC for classifying spoken Ukrainian tongue twisters.
+Additionally, Escolar et al. \cite{escolar2025topological} uses one-hot encoding to represent cooking recipes numerically.
+Using these symbolic representations of recipes, they use the persistent homology's concept of holes to create new recipes, which were implemented and confirmed to be acceptable by a sensory evaluation study \cite{escolar2025topological}.